wde11/ASUS_VIVOBOOK_GRUB_Theme/README.md

     ```sh
     sudo ./uninstallinstall.sh
     ```
-> [!WARNING]
-> Make sure to not delete the file before uninstall the grub theme.

-You've successfully installed your Grub theme onto your bootloader!
-Reboot your system to see the changes.
+5. ``` You've successfully uninstalled your Grub theme from your bootloader!
+Reboot your system to see the changes. ```

 If you want to configure the file, open your terminal ```sh sudo nano /etc/default/grub ``` and locate ``` #GRUB_THEME="/boot/grub/themes/theme_name/theme.txt" ```